Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Image rating study

 \subsection{Results}

-In the following, we present the results of the behavioral study.
+In the following, we present the results of the study.
 For significance testing, we conducted an ANOVA with sphericity corrections applied to all within-subject factors.
 Notably, the significance of the results remain consistent regardless of whether the sphericity correction is applied.
-Pairwise comparisons were performed using t-tests to evaluate whether the results aligned with the hypotheses outlined in the study's pre-registration \cite{gebhardt2024effect}.
-Specifically, these hypotheses focus on the impact of adaptation algorithms on subjective ratings, compared to the effects of both colored original images and their grayscale counterparts.
-Figure \ref{fig:boxplot_calibration_study} shows overview of the results of the study.
+Post-hoc pairwise comparisons were performed using t-tests without correction, as they served to assess a pre-registered, directional hypothesis regarding the effects of image adaptations on emotional arousal, valence, and image quality \cite{gebhardt2024effect}.
+According to the hypothesis, pairwise comparisons are conducted exclusively between each condition and the original images.
+Figure \ref{fig:boxplot_calibration_study} shows an overview of the study results.